World history (field): United States

 As early as 1884, the American Historical Association advocated the study of the past on a world scale.
 T. Walter Wallbank and Alastair M. Taylor co-authored Civilization Past & Present, the first world-history textbook published in the United States (1942).
 With additional authors, this very successful work went through numerous editions up to the first decade of the twenty-first century.
 According to the Golden Anniversary edition of 1992, the ongoing objective of Civilization Past & Present "was to present a survey of world cultural history, treating the development and growth of civilization not as a unique European experience but as a global one through which all the great culture systems have interacted to produce the present-day world.
 It attempted to include all the elements of history – social, economic, political, religious, aesthetic, legal, and technological."
-Just as World War I strongly encouraged American historians to expand the study of Europe than to courses on Western civilization, World War II enhanced the global perspectives, especially regarding Asia and Africa.
-Louis Gottschalk, William H. McNeill, and Leften S. Stavrianos became leaders in the integration of world history to the American College curriculum.
+Just as World War I strongly encouraged American historians to expand the study of Europe rather than courses on Western civilization, World War II enhanced the global perspectives, especially regarding Asia and Africa.
+Louis Gottschalk, William H. McNeill, and Leften S. Stavrianos became leaders in the integration of world history into the American College curriculum.
 Gottschalk began work on the UNESCO 'History of Mankind: Cultural and Scientific Development' in 1951.
 McNeill, influenced by Toynbee, broadened his work on the 20th century to new topics.
-Since 1982 the World History Association at several regional associations began a program to help history professors broaden their coverage in freshman courses; world history became a popular replacement for courses on Western civilization.
-Professors Patrick Manning, at the University of Pittsburgh's World History Center; and Ross E. Dunn at San Diego State are leaders in promoting innovative teaching methods.
+Since 1982, the World History Association, in collaboration with several regional associations, has run a program to help history professors broaden their coverage in first-year courses; world history has become a popular replacement for courses on Western civilization.
+Professors Patrick Manning, at the University of Pittsburgh's World History Center, and Ross E. Dunn at San Diego State are leaders in promoting innovative teaching methods.

-In related disciplines, such as art history and architectural history, global perspectives have been promoted as well.
-In schools of architecture in the U.S., the National Architectural Accrediting Board now requires that schools teach history that includes a non-west or global perspective.
-This reflects a decade-long effort to move past the standard Euro-centric approach that had dominated the field.
+In related disciplines, such as art history and architectural history, global perspectives have also been promoted.
+In schools of architecture in the U.S., the National Architectural Accrediting Board now requires that schools teach history that includes a non-Western or global perspective.
+This reflects a decade-long effort to move past the standard Eurocentric approach that had dominated the field.